 When viewing a particular page of the book, a chapter-level table of contents is always seen at the left side of the window.
 Clicking on a chapter title expands the contents to show all Level 1 pages in the chapter and a Level 2 button, which can be expanded to show all Level 2 pages for that chapter.
 Clicking again collapses the contents back to the original level.

 The information bar at the top of each page contains a search box at the upper right.
-If you enter a key word or phrase in the box and click on "go", a column appears at the right showing the search results with page names and a few words of text before and after each occurrence of the search string.
-Clicking on any of these listings takes you to the appropriate page, where the search string is highlighted.
-You can also right click on a search result and select to open the page in a new browser window or tab, in the customary fashion.
-When done with the search results, click the "clear" button at the upper right to make the column of search results disappear.
+If you enter a key word or phrase in the box and click on the “go” button, a page (there can be more than one page) appears showing snippets of the text where the phrase occurs along with links to those pages.
+Clicking on any of these links takes you to the appropriate page.
+You can also right click on the link and select to open the page in a new browser window or tab, in the customary fashion.
 The search string is taken exactly as typed.
-If you enter "volume scattering functions" the search will find only that exact phrase and will not show occurrences of "volume scattering function" or just "scattering."
-A search on "scattering" would find any of these strings.
+If you enter “volume scattering functions” (without the quotes) the search will ﬁnd only that exact phrase and will not show occurrences of “volume scattering function” or just ”scattering.”
+A search on “scattering” would ﬁnd any of these strings.

 If you wish to print a page, just use your browser’s print feature.
 The page will be reformatted for printing and can be viewed via the browser’s “print preview” option.

 The bottom of each page contains buttons to move to the next or preceding page.
 There is also an option to “comment on this page.”
 This opens a window where you can enter your name, email address, and comment.
 Your comment will go to the “principal author” of the page, who is named at the upper right of each page.
 Each page has a principle author who generated the original material and who is responsible for maintaining the page.
 That person will act on your comment as needed, e.g., by correcting an error or adding new material and, if appropriate (and with your permission) adding your name as a contributor to the page.